bmpgomes/openwrt/README.md

 ## Home Assistant bash scripts for OpenWrt devices
 This script allows to remotely enable or disable a firewall rule on an OpenWrt router.
 I personaly use this to block internet from certain device(s) in my network on demand.
-Be aware that to create rule names without spaces.
+Be aware to create firewall rule names without spaces.

 ### Features:
 * Switches: